 Three years ago, my mom suffered a massive brain aneurysm.
 It was very sudden and unexpected.
 It felt chaotic and surreal.
 But what was more unexpected would be the weeks and months following where what I knew—the unwavering truths about God—and what I felt— anger, frustration, fear, sorrow—would go head to head with each other.

 Anger and fear were the two emotions I felt the most after things started to settle.
 I was mad that my mom, who was sixty years old, died before she got to help me plan for a wedding, see her future grandchildren, or even help me with that hard recipe one more time.
 I was mad that God could heal her here on earth but He didn’t.
-I was mad that I knew that nothing was impossible for Him, yet it seemed like He turned a deaf ear to my prayer.
+Because I knew that nothing was impossible for Him, it seemed like He turned a deaf ear to my prayer.
 I was terrified that I was going to lose my dad or brother tragically.
 I was scared that I was going to be left alone.
-I was even fearful that I had disobeyed the Lord and He was trying to get my attention somehow.
+And I was even fearful that I had disobeyed the Lord and He was trying to get my attention somehow.

 We can all attest that these are feelings or emotions we have felt—fear and anger.
 There are a host of others I could name.
 Yes, they are real.
 Yes, we are allowed to feel them.
 I am thankful for these feelings.
 Though they seem to wreak havoc on my nerves and mind, God is the one who gave me the capacity to feel.
 When I feel anger, fear, or any other emotion, yes, I can be assured the Lord still loves me, but it is also a chance to give those feelings to Him.